-The Missouri CASA Association cultivates resources, improves systems and advances public policy to further the CASA movement in our state.
-The Missouri CASA Association does not provide direct services but provides support and funding for its 21 local programs and is focused on expanding CASA programs throughout the state.
+MOCASA cultivates resources, improves systems and advances public policy to further the CASA movement in our state.
+MOCASA does not provide direct services, but provides support and funding for its 22 local programs and is focused on expanding CASA programs throughout the state.
 If you would like to learn more about starting a CASA program in your area, please contact Leanne Reese, Executive Director.

-In 2017, there were 1,557 dedicated CASA volunteers in Missouri serving 4,455 children.
+In 2017, there were 1,601 dedicated CASA volunteers in Missouri serving nearly 4,000 children.
 While this is a great accomplishment, more CASA volunteers are needed.
-Last year, there were more than 12,000 of Missouri’s children in the state’s custody, leaving over 9,000 children without a CASA volunteer to lift up their voices.
+Last year, there were more than 12,000 of Missouri’s children in the state’s custody, leaving around 8,000 children (67%) without a CASA volunteer to lift up their voices.
+There are currently over 13,000 children in Missouri Foster Care.

 Click here to learn how you can lift up a child’s voice.